Best Of16 min read

 Pros:

-- Educational focus helps true beginners understand what they own
+• Educational focus helps true beginners understand their investments

 Cons:

-- Not a platform you'll stay on forever as you grow
+• Not a platform you'll stay on long-term as you grow

-Bottom line: The subscription fee model only makes sense once your portfolio hits around $1,000+.
-Below that, you're effectively paying a high effective percentage for the privilege.
-Good for habit formation; not optimized for crypto specifically.
+Bottom line: The subscription fee only makes sense once your portfolio hits around $1,000.
+Before that, you're paying a high percentage just for the privilege.
+Good for habit-building, but crypto-specific platforms offer better value.

 Detailed Feature Comparison: Best Crypto Exchanges for Beginners 2026